patelpr03/Team_Profile_Generator/README.md

 ## Description

-Team Profile Generator is to build a Node.js command-line application that takes in information about employees on a engineering team and generates an HTML webpage that displays summaries for each person.
+Team Profile Generator is to build a Node.js command-line application that takes in information about employees on a engineering team and generates an HTML webpage that displays infomation for person.

 The engineering team consists of a:
 * Manager